nickmatsnev/ddd/snippets/reverse-a-positive-number-py.md

 ---
 title: Reverse a Positive Number
-date: 2019-05-04
+date: 2019-07-17
 languages: [Python]
-description: This short snippet will help you reverse any number you are given.
+description: This short snippet will help you reverse given number.
 ---

 ## Task

-This short snippet will help you reverse any number you are given.
+This short snippet will help you reverse given number.
 It converts the number to a string, writes it backward and converts to a number again.

 | Input | Output |
 | :---- | :----- |